Pathology & Referrals

 How Abby AI supports safe prescribing

-Abby AI, our medical AI, prepares a clinical brief before every consultation — surfacing your medication history, allergies, and relevant clinical context.
-This means your clinician does not start from scratch.
-It does not change the regulatory and clinical requirements around controlled medications, but it does mean that when your clinician reviews your situation, they do so with your full picture in front of them, not a blank page.
+Abby AI does not change the regulatory and clinical requirements around controlled medications.
+It does mean that when your clinician reviews your situation, they do so with your full picture in front of them.

 Abby AI is a decision-support tool.
-It never diagnoses, prescribes, or replaces clinician judgment.
-The prescribing decision — and the responsibility for it — always rests with your clinician.
+It never diagnoses, prescribes or replaces clinician judgment.
+The prescribing decision, and the responsibility for it, always rests with your clinician.

 Understanding the regulatory framework